alex-kog/tracelight/README.md

-# tracelight
+# TraceLight - We trace your light!!!

-We trace your light!!!
+This project is being developed for the "bitemBassy Hackathon 2018" https://www.hackbtc.org/